 At Stafeli on the Via Alpina # 1 trail, we are in the valley and see green pastures and hear the rush of streams coming down the mountains.

-We stop for a lunch at an Alpine restaurant (payable by ourselves) offering all kinds of local specialties.
-The journey continues on a gentle path down to the tree line, disappearing into the forest with a glacier stream keeping us company.
+We can either take a picnic along or we can stop for a lunch at an Alpine restaurant (payable by ourselves) offering all kinds of local specialties.

 Continuing the Hike

 After our lunch stop we have an easy level slowly descending 1 ½ hours hike back to the Fuerenalp cable car station.
 We hike along the stream and enter a very nice shaded forest area before coming to a large open pasture where many of the para-gliders are seen landing.

 From the Fuerenalp air cable car station a local bus returns us to Engelberg with time left to check out the monastery or the quaint village before boarding the train back to Lucerne at 17:00.

 Map for in the Heart of the Alps